Safeguarding Policy

 f) Immediately after any disclosure make a written record of events.
 Be as clear and precise as you can, use the same words the child used, make note of the date, time, venue, who was present and the behaviours, mood and actions of the child during the disclosure.

 g) Concerns may arise about a child without a disclosure being made or without specific concrete evidence.
-There may be a change in a child’s behavior or written work may show signs of confusion or distress.
+There may be a change in a child’s behaviour or written work may show signs of confusion or distress.

 h) Concerns may also need to be raised about a parent’s interaction with a pupil or issues such as parental alcohol/drug misuse, domestic violence or mental health.